 - Every active Git branch has an associated environment.
-We use specific .yaml files in Magento Commerce Cloud code with your customizations to define environment configurations, services, database, and more.
+We use specific .yaml files in Adobe Commerce on cloud infrastructure code with your customizations to define environment configurations, services, database, and more.

 If you need help understand Git, you can review the following resources: